Meramec River: History

-The name likely means 'the river of ugly fishes' or 'ugly water' in Algonquian.
+The origin of the name is unclear, but some have asserted that it might mean 'the river of ugly fishes' or 'ugly water' in Algonquian.
 Early variant spellings of the name were Mearamigoua, Maramig, Mirameg, Meramecsipy, Merramec, Merrimac, Mearmeig, and Maramecquisipi.
 The first European explorer was French Jesuit priest Jacques Gravier, who traveled the river in 1699–1700.
 Early on, the river became an important industrial shipping route, with lead, iron, and timber being sent downstream by flatboat and shallow-draft steamboat.

 Today, the river is used commercially by tour boats and sand and gravel mining barges.
 It also is used by canoe outfitters and ferry boat excursions.
 Numerous trails travel along the river and up over the bluffs, giving the hiker a glimpse of ducks, herons, beavers and other species of wildlife which may be seen along the river.

 Ecology

 At one time, the river was listed as one of the most polluted rivers in Missouri.
-Local and state government along the river have taken tremendous steps in cleaning it up.
+Local and state government along the river have taken steps in cleaning it up.
 Today the river is one of the most diverse waters in Missouri.
 The river is plentiful in black crappie, channel catfish, flathead catfish, largemouth bass, paddlefish, rainbow trout, brown trout, rock bass, smallmouth bass, walleye, white crappie, and some of the richest mussel beds in the state.
 The endangered Eastern Hellbender (Cryptobranchus alleganiensis alleganiensis) also lives in the river.

 The Meramec River includes one of only three Red Ribbon Trout Areas in the state of Missouri, hosting healthy rainbow trout and brown trout populations where large springs flowing into the river provide the cool water required by these species.
 Red Ribbon trout streams are managed by the Missouri Department of Conservation to produce trophy-sized fish.

 Maramec Spring is the fifth-largest spring in Missouri.
 Maramec Spring Park, south of St. James, is the home of an historic iron works and trout fishery.

 Flooding

 As a free-flowing river with no flood control dams, the Meramec is subject to flooding.
 In addition to a flood in December 1982, there was major flooding December 2015 and in May 2017.
 Only the community of Valley Park, protected by a $50 million levee designed by the U.S. Army Corps of Engineers, was spared.
 For the first time in state history, MoDOT had to shut down I-55 from flooding in 2015.

-Flood risk along the Meramec is increasing, with the communities of cities like Eureka, Pacific and Valley Park bracing for “100-year” floods twice during a 16 month period between 2015-2017.
+Flood risk along the Meramec is increasing, with the communities of cities like Eureka, Pacific and Valley Park bracing for "100-year" floods twice during a 16-month period between 2015 and 2017.
 A St. Louis Post Dispatch headline stated that "Two catastrophic floods in less than two years wasn't just a case of bad luck," and attributed the flooding to "worrisome climate trends" and "failed flood policy that both constricts and swells waterways through levee construction and flood plain development."